- About BBE

 Information about Argentina’s Reciprocity Fee

-If you are a U.S., Canadian or Australian citizen traveling to Argentina, you are required to pay a “Reciprocity Fee” ($140).
+If you are a Canadian or Australian citizen traveling to Argentina (US citizens are now EXEMPT), you are required to pay a “Reciprocity Fee” ($140).
 This fee is required by the Government of Argentina and is not included in your airfare.
 This imposed fee must be prepaid online (https://virtual.provinciapagos.com.ar/ArgentineTaxes/) prior to travel.
 Please check the Embassy of Argentina’s web site if you have any questions

 Travel and flight information: